 It’s 2am and I am wide awake, tossing and turning.
 I can’t get back to sleep.
-My mind is racing.
+My heart is pounding, and my mind is racing.
 Why did I drink again?
 Why am I drinking so much?
 Why am I drinking so often?
 I don’t want to.
 Why can’t I stop?
-I googled: “am I an alcoholic?”.
+I googled again “am I an alcoholic?”.
 I can’t be.
+I don’t relate to that word at all.
 I am a wonderful mum, a caring wife, I run a beautiful family home.
 But why don’t I feel proud of any of these things?
 Why can’t I look at myself in the mirror?
 Why can’t I make decisions?
 Why do I feel an anxious fog hanging over my head?
 I feel lost and I feel alone.
 I am so confused.
 Why isn’t anyone coming to save me from this?
 What is the matter with me?!
 I’m not sure how to stop.
-How do you NOT drink alcohol?
+How do you NOT drink alcohol when society is so driven by it.
 I want to give up forever, but drinking is part of my identity.
 It is who I am.
 Ok, decision made.
 Tonight, I won’t drink.
 Maybe I can moderate?
 OK I will just have one.
 Maybe just one more.
 One more won’t hurt.
 I may as well finish the bottle.
 It’ll be fine.
 I will be fine.
-I am fine……….
-Until I’m not.
+I am fine Until I’m not.
 It’s 2am, I am wide awake, the battle starts.
 AGAIN!

 From the outside looking in I had it all together.
 I tried to convince myself I had it all together!
+Why would alcohol become a problem in a world where it was put up on a pedestal.
 I was a beautiful mum, a caring wife, I ran a beautiful home, I exercised every day, I worked, and I was running my own Personal Styling business.
 But something was just not right.
-I was struggling.
+I felt my life was beginning to unravel, and I was struggling.
 I was second-guessing myself.
 I was carrying other people’s judgements so heavily in my heart.
 I was unmotivated for life, and I could feel myself slowly drowning.
-Deep down I knew it was the alcohol.
+I just knew deep down it was the alcohol.
 I knew it was taking away from me way more than it was giving.
 But I did not know a life without it.
 It didn’t even cross my mind that giving up was an option.
 I was the last person on the planet that could do that.
 Why WOULD I do that!
 I would be boring without it!
-I knew drinking was no longer serving me, but I was also very lost as to why, let alone what to do OR how to stop.
+I knew drinking was no longer serving me, physically or mentally, but I was also very lost as to why, let alone what to do OR how to stop.

 It took me until January 2022 to come to the realization that only I could change this.
 No matter how many podcasts I listened to or how many books I was reading, I was the only one that could do this.
 I had to SAVE MYSELF!
 I wanted to make myself proud.
 My family proud.
-I wanted to be able to look at myself in the mirror and see the person I could be.
+I wanted to be able to look at myself in the mirror and see the person I knew I could be.
 Not, the one I was.
 I owed it to myself.
 To my family.
 I felt ready.
+This time I had the power within.
 It was my time.

 It’s 2am.
 I am sound asleep.
-My heart is full of pride.
+A heart content.